-One of the core challenges facing the Department is the financial constraints currently experienced due to the country's economic climate.
+One of the core challenges facing the Department is the financial constraints currently experienced due to the country's economic climate and effects of COVID-19.
 My team and I are however committed to ensuring that service delivery is not compromised and has ensured the review and implementation of an organizational structure that supports the decentralized model of service delivery.

 In addition, to support government's Priority 1: A capable, ethical and developmental state, it is imperative that measures to improve governance and efficiency be undertaken.
 The review and implementation of the Department's Fraud Prevention Strategy will demonstrate the Department's commitment to zero tolerance of fraud, corruption and maladministration of public funds.
 Consequence management will be effected in a fair and timely manner.
 Improved governance structures, processes and procedures are in place to ensure accountability and responsibility with the use of government funding.
-The Department's service delivery improvement plan lends a voice to "The People Shall Govern" as it is reflective of the development needs of the citizenry of this Province.
+ICT has been identified as a critical enabling tool to address the changed working environment including remote working where appropriate.
+Improved intergovernmental relations and client focus whilst collaborating with social partners is also a critical success factor to the improved functioning of the Department.
+In managing the COVID-19 pandemic, the Department has developed a comprehensive COVID-19 risk register, inclusive of compliance requirements as regulated by National Government via legislative, policies, regulations and directives.

-In meeting the core mandate of the Department, increased focus on urban human settlement developments will be given to address informal settlements upgrade, social and rental housing, integrated residential developments, the GAP income housing market and implementation of catalytic projects.
-The implementation of these initiatives will be undertaken within the ambit of sound planning methodology to promote social cohesion, integration and sustainability as well as spatial transformation.
+In meeting the core mandate of the Department, increased focus on urban human settlements developments will be given to address informal settlements upgrade, social and rental housing, integrated residential developments, the GAP income housing market and implementation of catalytic projects.
+The implementation of these initiatives will be undertaken within the ambits of sound planning methodology to promote social cohesion, integration and sustainability as well as spatial transformation.
 The housing needs for the vulnerable groups through Operation Sukuma Sakhe, provision of emergency housing, human settlements developments within the rural areas will also be addressed.
 The fast tracking of the Title Deed Restoration Programme also remains a key priority initiative as it upholds the ethos of restoring pride and dignity to all.

-I am confident that, together with the support and leadership of esteemed MEC, Ms. Peggy Nkonyeni and the very capable and committed management team and staff of the Department, the commitments made in the 2020/21 Annual Performance will contribute to the full realization of "Sustainable livelihoods through transformed human settlements".
+My team has demonstrated exceptional commitment and selflessness during these uncertain times.
+They have been unwavering in their support and undeterred by the impediments currently experienced within the service delivery environment.
+They remain resolute to meeting the departmental core mandates and addressing the housing needs for the plight of the poor.
+I am therefore confident that, together with the support and leadership of esteemed MEC, Ms. Peggy Nkonyeni and the very capable and committed management team and staff of the Department, the commitments made in the 2020/21 Annual Performance will contribute to the full realization of "Sustainable livelihoods through transformed human settlements".

-Mr. M.O.S Zungu

-The Accounting Officer: KwaZulu Natal Department of Human Settlements
+Mr. M.O.S Zungu The Accounting Officer: KwaZulu-Natal Department of Human Settlements